 An average entry salary for estheticians is generally around $15.16 per hour.
 Over time, this will increase to $19.13.
 Eventually, estheticians can make up to $40,000 a year.

-A medical esthetician can make as much as $21 per hour and $50,000 per year.
+A medical esthetician can make as much as $22 per hour or $50,000 per year.
 Those who choose to open up their own business have the potential to make even more.